ZoneMinder/zoneminder/README.txt

-   Units  - This setting which details whether certain of  the following   settings  are  in  Pixels  or  Percent,   where 'Percent'  refers to a percentage area of the zone  itself.
+   Units  - This setting which details whether certain of  the following   settings  are  in  Pixels  or  Percent,   where `Percent'  refers to a percentage area of the zone  itself.
-   In  general  'Pixels'  is more precise whereas  percentages are  easier  to  use to start with or if you  change  image sizes   frequently.
+   In  general  `Pixels'  is more precise whereas  percentages are  easier  to  use to start with or if you  change  image sizes   frequently.
 If  you  change   this   setting   all appropriate  values below are redisplayed  in  the  correct